Azure-Samples/active-directory-dotnet-native-multitarget/README.md

 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [`adal` `dotnet`].

-If you find and bug in the sample, please raise the issue on [GitHub Issues](../../issues).
+If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).

 To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).